 – The reliable way out of the crisis is through technology investment.
 Most companies are protecting IT/Technology budgets, reducing it only as a last resort.

-– Although still single digit, 2021 is expected to see the largest percentage of companies increasing IT staff in five years.
+– Although still single digit, many companies will be increasing IT staff in the next five years.

 “A lot of investments in foundational technology were at the heart of the initial COVID-19 response and recovery, but discussions about the core have since been elevated and expanded,” says Bill Briggs.
 “More recently, some organizations are developing an appetite for spending beyond the core — a luxury most could not afford last year — and are increasingly embracing a more diverse spending mix to fuel experimentation and even risk-taking.”